Branding Yourself by Travis Prokop

 Spring 2020 came with many twists and turns and offering Professional Issues in Dance for our students for the first time was a positive investment that continues to give back even in quarantine.
 One aspect of the course includes the necessity to brand yourself as the “art-repreneur” that you are.
 Whether you are an educator, choreographer or performer, here are three key things to remember when creating a personal brand:

 Capitalize on the things that make you different.
 Ask yourself, “Who would hire me?” and then ask yourself, “Why?”
 Statistically, talent doesn't always get the job.
 Choreographers want dancers who know who they are, so they are able to fully realize the characters they are being asked to portray.
 Find your uniqueness, build a reputation for the things you want to be known for and allow yourself to be known for them.
-Strong personal brands are based on differentiation, not blending in.
+Strong personal brands are based on differentiation, not blending in. - Make It Match

 Make your personal brand visible to the right people who need to know you.
-Get out of the house and Spread the Wordgo to things (performances), post videos of your work and represent your truest self.
+Get out of the house and go to things (performances), post videos of your work and represent your truest self.
 Every interaction you have, whether that’s in-person at a networking event, meeting or conference, or online over a video call, via your website and social media, is an opportunity to put your best “branded” self forward.